Reproduction in Animals Class 8

 Growth and Development: Once implanted, the embryo continues to grow and develop inside the uterus.
 It receives nourishment and oxygen from the mother's bloodstream through the placenta, a structure that develops from the tissues of both the embryo and the mother.

-Foetus Formation: At a certain stage of development, typically around the eighth week after fertilisation, the embryo is recognizable as a human, and it is then termed a foetus.
+Foetus Formation: At a certain stage of development, typically around the eighth week after fertilisation, the embryo is recognisable as a human, and it is then termed a foetus.
 During this foetal stage, all major organs and body systems form, and the foetus goes through various growth phases.

 Birth: After a gestation period of around nine months, the fetus is fully developed and ready for birth.
 The process of childbirth, also known as delivery, occurs when the fetus passes through the birth canal (vagina) and is born into the world.